Lexx: Plot

-The main characters of the series are the Lexx and its crew, consisting of security guard (class four) Stanley H. Tweedle; the love slave Zev (later Xev) Bellringer; the undead former assassin and last of the Brunnen-G, Kai; the love-crazed robot head 790; and the powerful but simple-minded Lexx.
+The main characters of the series are the Lexx and its crew, consisting of security guard (class four) Stanley H. Tweedle; the love slave Zev (later Xev) Bellringer; the undead former assassin and last of the Brunnen-G, Kai; and the love-crazed robot head 790.
 Centuries prior, mankind was nearly destroyed in a war with the Insect Civilization, where both sides sought the total annihilation of the other.
-Although the Brunnen-G led humanity to victory, they are later enslaved by the Divine Order: a religious cult centred around His Shadow, a mythical being that seeks to enslave the two universes.
-It was foretold to Kai by the Time Prophet that one day his people will destroy His Shadow and the last remnants of the Insect Civilization.
+Although the Brunnen-G led humanity to victory, they were later enslaved by the Divine Order, a religious cult centred around His Shadow, a mystical being who seeks to enslave the two universes.
+It was foretold to Kai by the Time Prophet that one day his people would destroy His Shadow and the last remnants of the Insect Civilization.

 The plot unfolds across a time span of over six thousand years.
 Kai's "death" occurs 2008 years before the beginning of the main events of the series.
 For Seasons One and Two, each episode is focused on space travel and usually one different planet.
 Seasons 3 and 4 have a single general location for all episodes.
 At the beginning of Season 3, the crew spends 4000 years in cryostasis before arriving at twin planets Fire and Water.
 In Season 4, the Lexx reaches Earth in the early 2000s.